jackdbd/personal-website/scripts/reddit/README.md

 - It seems r/jobbit has no rules at the moment.

-## Post website audit ad on Reddit
+## Post website audit ad on various subreddits

 ### r/slavelabour